-As part of our effort to provide a school which is effective in meeting the academic, emotional and social needs of your son/daughter, we have published this handbook.
+As part of our effort to provide a school which is effective in meeting the academic, emotional and social needs of your son/daughter, we have published the Student Handbook that can be found on the District website, www.gisd.k12.nm.us.
 We are requesting that you read and discuss it with your son/daughter.
 As educators, we feel strongly that the success of students is dependent upon the cooperation of the school and family in establishing positive educational and behavioral goals for your children.

 After you have read the handbook, please sign this letter below and return it to your child's teacher.
 We will keep it on file as documentation that you and your son/daughter understand what is expected of students when they are in attendance.
+If you do not have access to a computer you can come by the school and use one of our computers or request a copy of the Student Handbook from your son/daughter's school.